pagehop/api.pagehopapp.com/source/3rd-party-recipes-and-tools.md

 		tools</pre></figure>
 {% endraw %}

-In other words, you need to ensure these 2 dirs get created:
+In other words, you need to create these 2 dirs:

 `~/.pagehop/recipes/`